ArtimusMaximus/ArtimusMaximus/README.md

 - 👋 Hi, I’m @ArtimusMaximus
 - 👀 I’m interested in ...growing my skills overall as a developer.
-- 🌱 I’m currently learning ...Python3/Django/Pandas
+- 🌱 I’m currently learning ...Javascript, React, Node, Express, GraphQL, Mongodb
-- 💞️ I’m looking to collaborate on ...projects that I can be of assistance with!
+- 💞️ I’m looking to collaborate on ...a fun, creative, and useful project
 - 📫 How to reach me ...via one of my posts, when that time comes!

 <!---